farmanp/ai-code-auditor/README.md

 ### Prompt Library

 Ready-made prompt templates are available in the [`prompts/`](prompts/) directory.
 Copy the appropriate file and replace `[CODE_PATH]` with the path to your codebase or metadata repository.
-Templates include design pattern scans, algorithm and data structure analysis, DataHub metadata audits, and ETL subsystem checks.
+Templates include design pattern scans, algorithm and data structure analysis, DataHub metadata audits, security vulnerability assessments, and ETL subsystem checks.

 ## Specification Schema